adidier17/AuthorRank/README.md

 )
 ```

+### Running the CORD-19 Examples

+Make sure to download the [CORD-19](https://www.semanticscholar.org/cord19)
+dataset and adjust the file paths
+in the examples appropriately for your version (indicated by a date).
+The dataset is too large to be included in the repository.

 ## About
 This library (of the same name) implements AuthorRank [1].
 AuthorRank
 is a modification of PageRank, Google's original algorithm for ranking